tmolteno/d1_build/README.md

 # Build an Image for the Sipeed Lichee RV

-An attempt to automate the build of an image, mostly to be able to learn how to do this.
+An attempt to use Docker to automate the building of a Debian image for the Sipeed Lichee RV Risc-V single board computer, mostly to be able to learn how to do this.

 Author: Tim Molteno (tim@molteno.net)